Let’s Dive In

 On the contrary, you can also choose to share the board with some specific Pinterest users, say, if you are working in groups?

-You can also add important statements and relevant tags to the description area when saving a pin, so you always remember what was the pin saved for.
+You can also add important statements and relevant tags to the description area when saving a pin.
+The description will remind you the details about what the pin was meant for.
 Pinterest also lets you create subsections to the boards to help you keep all your notes super-organized.

-Adding tags will make finding pins easier if you are going to need a lot of them in a single board.
+Adding tags will make finding pins easier when you are bulk saving in a board.
 You can also elaborate your views, quick notes, pros and cons in the comment section.

 It will work for authors as well.
 If you are currently writing a novel or short story based in 1880 Paris, Pinterest will offer a wide collection of photographs from that time.
 These photos will typically include streets, dresses, shoes, household objects, infrastructure, and art from the era.
 Click on the photographs and you might end up reading a 1000-word article on lifestyle of people in Paris, 1880.